Vibrant Centers for Culture and Commerce

 In recognition of Vermont's efforts to preserve downtowns, the World Travel & Tourism Council in London chose Vermont’s downtowns and the Vermont Downtown Program as one of only three finalists in the Destination Award category in their 2007 Tourism for Tomorrow Award.Vermont has given special recognition to 24 downtowns: Barre, Bellows Falls, Bennington, Bradford, Brandon, Brattleboro, Bristol, Burlington, Middlebury, Montpelier, Morrisville, Newport, Poultney, Randolph, Rutland, Springfield, St Albans, St Johnsbury, Vergennes, Waterbury, White River Junction, Wilmington, Windsor, and Winooski.

 But these aren't the only Vermont towns that will give you wonderful experiences.
-Woodstock, Grafton, Shelburne... we could go on until we name all 250 Vermont towns.
+Woodstock, Grafton, Shelburne ... we could go on until we've named all 251 Vermont towns.
 But we won't.
 Instead, go out and explore.
 We think you'll enjoy what you find.